 If not curved, global climate change will threaten the wellbeing of billions of people around the globe.

-With the political will, and a wide array of technological measures, limit the increase in global temperature to two degrees Celsius, in comparison with pre-industrial levels.
+With the political will and a wide array of technological measures, we should limit the increase in global temperature to two degrees Celsius, in comparison with pre-industrial levels.
 This requires urgent collective action.

 Help more vulnerable regions adapt to climate change.
 Invest in climate mitigation technologies.